

 Making a report does not initiate a complaint, it is the first step to offer you support and a chance to talk through your options.

-Contact Yarrow Place Rape and Sexual Assault Service on 1800 817 421.
+In South Australia you can contact Yarrow Place Rape and Sexual Assault Service on 1800 817 421.
 It provides a 24/7 crisis response service (medical and counselling services for recent sexual assault).
 This includes the option of a free forensic medical service for people considering making a report to police.

 Yarrow Place also offers professional counselling and therapeutic support groups for recent and past sexual assault.